Custom T Repair

 We’re available 24/7 to provide emergency roadside support for heavy duty vehicles.

 Our team of talented diesel truck mechanics have more than 40 years of combined experience servicing big rigs, construction vehicles, farm vehicles and other medium duty and heavy duty commercial equipment, trucks and vehicles.
 With two conveniently located truck repair shops and 24/7 mobile truck repair available, we are ready to assist with any commercial truck repair needs.
 Whether it is time for routine truck maintenance, including semi truck oil changes, fluid services, or battery replacement, or you need diesel engine repair, truck transmission repair or have suffered a breakdown and need roadside truck repair, we’re here to help.
-To learn more about our local semi truck repair shop, or to request an estimate for the cost of semi truck repair in Greenbrier or the surrounding Arkansas communities, please give us a call.
+To learn more about our local semi truck repair shop, or to request an estimate for the cost of semi truck repair in Springfield or the surrounding Arkansas communities, please give us a call.

 Custom T Repair is proud to help local, regional and national truckers, farmers and construction workers keep their commercial vehicles running strong.
 We understand how critical a quick turnaround is when you require maintenance or truck repair.
-That’s why our full service diesel repair shops in Greenbrier fix truck problems with the latest diagnostic and repair equipment.
+That’s why our full service diesel repair shops in Springfield fix truck problems with the latest diagnostic and repair equipment.
 Our investment into this technology allows our truck technicians to minimize your vehicle’s downtime, getting you back to the job fast.
-At the first sign of truck trouble, or when you require scheduled diesel equipment maintenance or semi truck maintenance in Greenbrier, don’t hesitate to call Custom T Repair at (501) 208-4730.
+At the first sign of truck trouble, or when you require scheduled diesel equipment maintenance or semi truck maintenance in Springfield, AR don’t hesitate to call Custom T Repair at (501) 208-4730.
 We look forward to assisting with your commercial vehicle’s needs.

 Custom T Repair Blog

-by Custom T Repair 02 Apr, 2024
+by Custom T Repair 16 December 2025

-by Custom T Repair 01 Mar, 2024
+by Custom T Repair 2 August 2024

-by Custom T Repair 31 Jan, 2024
+by Custom T Repair 1 July 2024

 Custom T Repair Customer Reviews